Skip to main content

 replicated release promote SEQUENCE CHANNEL

-• SEQUENCE with the release sequence number.
+• SEQUENCE is the release sequence number.

-For more information, see release promote in the replicated CLI documentation.
+For more information, see release promote.

 replicated release ls

-2. Create a release and promote it to the Unstable channel:
+2. Create and promote the release:

-replicated release create --chart=CHART_TGZ_FILE --promote=Unstable
+replicated release create --chart=CHART_ARCHIVE --promote=CHANNEL

-Replace CHART_TGZ_FILE with the .tgz Helm chart package.
+• CHART_ARCHIVE is the Helm chart .tgz file.
 For example, --chart=my-chart-1.0.0.tgz.

 replicated release ls